BirdBrainTechnologies/Basic-iOS-Apps-Finch2-Bit/Readme.md

 All of the classes specific to the Finch are in the Finch folder.
 For most basic apps, you will not need to change anything in this folder.

 The app opens with a screen that enables you to choose your Finch and connect to it.
-You will need to do this in your app, so you probably want to leave this along (though you may want to make it more beautiful).
+You will need to do this in your app, so you probably want to leave this alone (though you may want to make it more beautiful).
 Once you are connected, the app uses a segue to move to the MainViewController.
 Before it does that, it calls prepare() in the DeviceChooserViewController.
 This sets up the Finch so that it can be used in the MainViewController.
 It is VERY IMPORTANT that you set up the finch and finchManager variables for the MainViewController before this segue.
 Otherwise, your Finch will not work in that scene.
 You need to override prepare() in the same way for any other segues that are part of your program.

 The MainViewController contains the variables finch: Finch?, finchManager: FinchManager?, and finchSensorState: Finch.SensorState?. finchManager is required by the Bluetooth package.
 The finch variable has public functions that you can use to control the lights, motors, and buzzers of the Finch.
 Those public functions are listed below. finchSensorState is a structure that contains the sensor information for the Finch. the variables inside that structure that contain the Finch data are described below.

+The MainViewController screen lets you "program" the Finch by tapping a series of buttons.
+When you press the play button, the Finch will make one movement for every button that you pressed.
+For example, if you press up, right, up, play, then the Finch will move forward, turn right, and then move forward again.
+This code demonstrates how to wait until the Finch has completed each movement before sending the next Bluetooth command.

 Public Finch Functions: